Yorke Peninsula: Protected areas

-Yorke Peninsula also hosts two Important Bird Areas (IBA): the Gulf St Vincent Important Bird Area and the Southern Yorke Peninsula Important Bird Area.
+Yorke Peninsula also hosts two important bird areas (IBAs): the Gulf St Vincent Important Bird Area and the Southern Yorke Peninsula Important Bird Area.
 The Gulf St Vincent IBA covers a strip of intertidal land from Ardrossan to the head of Gulf St Vincent and onto the east coast of the gulf.
-The Southern Yorke Peninsula IBA covers most of the southern western tip of the Peninsula and overlaps Dhilba Guuranda-Innes National Park and Warrenben Conservation Park.
+The Southern Yorke Peninsula IBA covers most of the southern western tip of the peninsula and overlaps Dhilba Guuranda-Innes National Park and Warrenben Conservation Park.

 Marna Banggara

-Marna Banggara, formerly known as the Great Southern Ark, is a grand project starting in 2019 to restore the landscape and ecology of the southern Yorke Peninsula, by reintroducing around twenty locally extinct species.
+Marna Banggara, formerly known as the Great Southern Ark, is a grand project starting in 2019 to restore the landscape and ecology of the southern Yorke Peninsula, by reintroducing around 20 locally extinct species.
 The 25 km fence across the peninsula, isolating a 170,000 ha "mainland island", will limit predation of both native species and livestock such as lambs by feral cats and red foxes.
-Some work on controlling foxes had been carried out around 2006, in preparation for the return of tammar wallabies to Dhilba Guuranda-Innes National Park, but the fence will expand the area of control.
+Some work on controlling foxes had been carried out around 2006, in preparation for the return of tammar wallabies to Dhilba Guuranda-Innes National Park, but the fence was to expand the area of control.

 The geography of the southern tip of the peninsula makes it an excellent location for species reintroduction, as it is surrounded by the ocean on three sides.
-The area already possesses good native vegetation, and the area is isolated.
-Marna Banggara is funded through the Northern and Yorke Landscape Board, the federal government’s National Landcare Program, the South Australian Department for Environment and Water, WWF-Australia and the Foundation for National Parks and Wildlife, and many organisations have been actively involved in developing the project.
+The area already possesses good native vegetation and is isolated.
+Marna Banggara is funded through the Northern and Yorke Landscape Board, the federal government’s National Landcare Program, the South Australian Department for Environment and Water, WWF-Australia, and the Foundation for National Parks and Wildlife, and many organisations have been actively involved in developing the project.

 Twenty woylies, or brush-tailed bettongs, were the first species reintroduced in the area, translocated from Wedge Island in June 2021, with another 80 to follow over time.
-The woylies will be the first of about 20 locally extinct species which will be moved there by around 2040.
-Other species to be reintroduced as part of the project include western quolls and southern brown bandicoots, as well as native predators including the barn owl, red-tailed phascogale.
+The woylies are to be the first of a number of locally extinct species which are being considered for reintroduction, including the greater bilby, southern brown bandicoot, red-tailed phascogale, bush rat, Mitchell's hopping mouse, heath mouse, brush tailed possum, numbat, western quoll and unspecified dunnart species.